 In this article, I’ve collected my top 5 alternatives for iStock or Shutterstock if you are looking for royalty free images.
-In addition, I’ve done some research to find another top 5 option that is mostly recommended by other bloggers.
+In addition, I’ve done the research for you to find another top 5 option that is mostly recommended by other bloggers.

 If you are looking for more engagement on social media the first thing to do is to improve your visuals.
 Photos that resonates better with your content and audience and a more cohesive look can make a huge difference.